Maple Cream aka Maple Butter

-Maple Cream, Maple Spread, Maple Butter, whatever you want to call it, now that you know it exists you’re doomed.
-IT’S deadly DELICIOUS.
+Maple Butter, Maple Spread, Maple Cream, whatever you want to call it, now that you know it exists you're doomed.
+IT'S deadly DELICIOUS and it only takes one ingredient.
+Maple syrup.

 Like all delicious things it's kind of complicated.
 Here's what you need to do.